-The organization is built up by different types.
+The organization is built up of different types.
 Customer, District, Unit, and Section.

 To give access to an employee, you must add them as a member to the “type” they will have access to.
 They will then also be inherited with the same role to all types directly under the one you add them to.

-This means that if you add someone to the district “South” they will be inherited with the same role and access rights to all units and sections in that district:
+This means that if you add someone on the district level to “District 2” they will be inherited with the same role and access rights to all units and sections in that district:

 The inheritance logic regarding the members will give access to a user to all the belonging types in the organization structure.